 Your podiatrist will begin by taking a thorough medical and social history; they will then assess and examine both feet, and the lesion itself.
 Upon diagnosis a treatment plan will be designed specific to you.

-Treatment varies and is dependent upon the location, size and the number of verrucae present.
-Therefore what to do next will be based on a mutually agreed decision between you and your podiatrist.
+Treatment varies and is dependent upon the age, location, size and the number of verrucae present.
+Therefore, what to do next will be based on a mutually agreed decision between you and your podiatrist.
+Please be aware no verruca treatment option is 100% guaranteed to be successful.
 Treatment for verruca may include:

-- Watch and wait: if you have a single verruca that is not painful it may be an option to watch and wait to see if the body kills the virus on its own.
-This requires patience and may take a long time.
-In the mean-time your podiatrist can remove the overlying surface of the verruca, which depending on the thickness can be done either with a file, burr or scalpel (sharp debridement).
-Sometimes the verruca may bleed, this is quite normal; it is due to the blood vessels (which appear as black dots) within the verruca bursting.
+- Watch and wait: if you have a verruca that is not painful, there is a chance the body kills the virus on its own.
+In the mean-time, your podiatrist can remove the overlying surface of the verruca.
+Sometimes the verruca may bleed during this, this is quite normal; it is due to the blood vessels (which appear as black dots) within the verruca bursting.

 A verruca is a wart caused by the Human Papilloma Virus.
 Anybody can catch a verruca, which spread through abrasions in the skin as a result of either direct or indirect contact with the virus.
 Some people are more at risk of catching a verruca than others, these include; children and teenagers, people with weakened immune systems and those who frequent communal areas with bare feet.
 There are a number of treatments for verrucae; your podiatrist will be able to advise you on the one that is right for you.

 To arrange an assessment with one our podiatrists please email email@example.com or call 0330 088 4222.

 Save 5% by booking an appointment online.

 If you would like to speak to one of our specialists then please complete this form.